humhub/documentation/docs/professional-edition/ee.md

 ** Activate Enterprise Edition: **

-Once installed, you can enter your licence key at: `Administration` -> `Enterprise Edition` .
+Once installed, you can enter your license key at: `Administration` -> `Enterprise Edition` .

 The [Enterprise Theme](https://marketplace.humhub.com/module/enterprise-theme) can be selected under `Administration` -> `Settings` -> `Appearance`.